 What is a Risk Retention Group?

 After being licensed in their state of domicile, risk retention groups can insure members in all states in which it registers to do business.
-Risk retention groups usually retain a portion of the risk that they write, and obtain reinsurance for the rest.
+Recreation RRG Risk has registered to do business in more than 24 states.

 What is the Liability Risk Retention Act?